 We celebrate each child’s racial and cultural tradition and encourage each pupil to be proud of their heritage.
 Through many curriculum areas as well as extra-curricular activities, we encourage pupils to respect and appreciate the diversity and richness of the cultures and heritages different to their own and to avoid and actively resist racism.

-- From 2020, (providing restrictions for Covid-19 allow) we plan to organise for pupils and staff a ‘Cultural Day’ to give the school community the opportunity to gain insight and wonder from other cultures.
-These are mapped out across the school and where possible help us to gain an insight into different cultures within our own school.
-(Of course this is a development of the many cultural texts which are at the heart of our English curriculum.)
+- We are keen to have a ‘Cultural Day’ to give the school community the opportunity to gain insight and wonder from other cultures.
+These are mapped out across the school and where possible help us to gain an insight into different cultures within our own school. ( This is a development of the many cultural texts which are at the heart of our English curriculum.)

-- There are opportunities to visit places of interest to stimulate discussion of the cultural aspects of a subject eg. The local church, St Paul's Cathedral, Westminster Cathedral, the local synagogue and Gudwara.
+- There are opportunities to visit places of interest to stimulate discussion of the cultural aspects of a subject eg. The local church, St Paul's Cathedral, Westminster Cathedral, the local synagogue and Gurdwara.

 - Professional theatre companies, such as members of the cast from Wicked the musical, and other West End dance and drama productions, have visited Leys Primary School to support learning and provide insight to careers in the arts as a musician, dancer, singer, costume and set design, and technical crew.

 - Children have experienced trips to the Broadway Theatre, Barking, for relaxation purposes and gained an awareness of how the entertainment industry can support emotional health and wellbeing.